 Graduate with Departmental Honors.

 The Department of Chemistry, under the direction of the Honors College, offers a departmental honors program for students who demonstrate exemplary abilities in their discipline.
 Students in this program will work closely with faculty mentors in an individual program of research, directed readings, independent study and seminar.
-The student who completes an approved program will receive a diploma with the designation of Bachelor of Arts or Bachelor of Science with honors, and Departmental Honors will appear on their transcripts.
+Departmental Honors will be posted to the transcript shortly after the Bachelor's Degree is conferred.

 Interested students should contact the department to find out more about applying to this program.